Tilt Table TestingTilt Table Testing

 Heart attack (also called myocardial infarction or MI).
 This is damage to the heart muscle due to insufficient blood supply.

-Ventricular dysfunction.
+Cardiomyopathy ventricular dysfunction.
 This is a weakness or failure of the pumping function of the ventricles (the heart’s major pumping chambers.

 Possible risks of tilt table testing include: